IDEMSInternational/open-app-builder/documentation/template-component-parameter-list.md

 - no_margin_lr - remove left and right margin;
 - no_margin - remove all margins;
 - no_padding_t - remove top padding;
-- no_padding_lr - remove left and rigth padding
+- no_padding_lr - remove left and right padding
 - no_padding - remove all paddings